fboehm/jse-2019/Rmd/jse-2019-ms.md

 Students needed to recognize this and write code that accommodated these variations in tweet data structure.

 Students wrote code to parse and organize tweet JSONs.
+They organized their R code into a package, <https://github.com/rturn/parseTweetFiles>.
 Each tweet’s JSON included required fields, and, possibly, some optional fields.
 The required fields are:

 **see
 <https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/tweet-object>**